-Over the years the Himalayan Black Bear has increasingly fallen victim to the human-wildlife conflict situation in Kashmir, India due to large-scale deforestation.
+Over the years the Himalayan Black Bear has increasingly fallen victim to the man-animal conflict situation in Kashmir, India due to large scale deforestation.
 There have been cases of bears being battered to death or burnt alive as a result of mob fury.
-Wildlife SOS has been working closely with the Jammu & Kashmir Wildlife Protection department and the Forest department since December, 2006 in an effort to mitigate the human-wildlife conflict situation in the state.
+Wildlife SOS has been working closely with the Jammu & Kashmir Wildlife Protection department and the Forest department since December, 2006, towards mitigating the man-animal conflict situation in the state.

 Wildlife SOS has also signed an agreement with J & K Wildlife Protection department for a collaborative project to help address the man-animal conflict in the state.
-As part of this project, called the Moon Bear Conservation Project, Wildlife SOS has organized various training workshops for the staff and team of the J & K Wildlife Protection department to help in capacity building and training the officers in the use of specialized tranquilizing equipment.
-Our wildlife biologists have also done extensive scientific research on the ongoing human-wildlife conflict situation with special emphasis on the bears.
+As part of this project, called the Moon Bear Conservation Project, Wildlife SOS has organized various training workshops for the staff and team of the J & K Wildlife Protection department to help in capacity building and training the officers in certain specialized tranquilizing equipment.
+Wildlife SOS wildlife biologists have also done extensive scientific research on the ongoing man-animal conflict situation with special emphasis on the bears.
 These reports have been submitted to the J & K Wildlife Protection department to help find solutions to the problem.

-In all these years the Wildlife SOS team in union with the Wildlife Department of J & K has rescued and rehabilitated around fifty or more animals, mainly Himalayan black bears and leopards.
+In two years the Wildlife S.O.S team in conjunction with the Bio Veterinary wing of the Wildlife Department of J & K has rescued and rehabilitated around thirty animals, mainly Himalayan black bears and leopards.
 Some of these animals have been treated for wounds and injuries before being released into the wild.
-Presently Wildlife S.O.S is looking after one cub and six other orphaned Himalayan black bears in Pehelgam and Dachigam in Kashmir.
-These bears have been hand reared and are being taken care of by Wildlife SOS team members in enclosure space provided by the J & K Wildlife Department.
+Presently Wildlife S.O.S is looking after five orphaned Himalayan black bear cubs in Pehelgam and Dachigam in Kashmir.
+These cubs have been hand reared and are being taken care of by Wildlife S.O.S team members in enclosure space provided by the J & K Wildlife Department.

 We are thankful to Hauser Bears (UK) for their invaluable and continuous support of this project.